|Birth: ||Mar. 5, 1848|

-A Civil War Veteran and Purple Heart recipient.
+A Civil War Veteran.

 An article detailed Allen's life as a 17-year-old-run-away joiner of Wisconsin's Infantry for the Civil War, of his migration to the Buckley area of Washington following the war, and of his work in the area.